 All activities of the WAEF Farmworker Education Program must benefit those employed in entry level or lower-level supervisory positions within Washington’s tree fruit industry.

-Ten recipients were selected this year to receive grants for their activities fostering and promoting scholastic success for farmworkers and their families.
-In total $24,222 was awarded in community & school grants to program providers through the WAEF Farmworker/Ag Worker Education program this year.
+Four recipients were selected to receive grants in 2014 for their activities fostering and promoting scholastic success for farmworkers and their families.
+In total $13,700 was awarded to community and school programs through the WAEF Farmworker/Ag Worker Education program this year.

 WAEF partners with others in the community to provide funding for the Farmworker/Ag Worker Education Program.
-Thank you to corporate donors Costco Wholesale, Chelan Fresh, Jim Matson Memorial Fund, Oneonta Trading Corporation, U.S. Bancorp Foundation, Washington Fruit and Produce Company and Wells Fargo for your contributions that make these awards possible.
+Thank you to corporate donors Costco Wholesale, Chelan Fresh, Jim Matson Memorial Fund, Oneonta Trading Corporation, U.S. Bancorp Foundation and Wells Fargo for your contributions that make these awards possible.